dustingetz/dustingetz.github.io/pages/Minimum Viable Plan = Risk Mitigation + Goal Invalidation.md

+- Plans have a few purposes:
+	- (1) work out contingencies and what-if scenarios
+	- (2) determine if the plan itself is wrong
+	- (3) communicate with key stakeholders (employees, customers, investors)
-- A minimum viable plan must answer the following questions: title:: Minimum Viable Plan = Risk Mitigation + Goal Invalidation
+- A minimum viable plan must answer:
 	- (1) what is the risk mitigation plan for achieving the goals?
 		- What's the risk
 		- How are we managing the risk
 	- (2) "Goal Invalidation"
 		- What metrics will we use to show that the plan is WRONG?
+	- (3) Who are the key stakeholders
 - we care most about knowing if the plan is correct
 	- so we want metrics to track if the **plan itself is wrong**
 	- which is different than execution against the plan